protonemedia/laravel-form-components/README.md

 ### Old input data

-When a validation errors occurs, and Laravel redirects you back, the form will be re-populated with the old input data.
+When a validation errors occurs and Laravel redirects you back, the form will be re-populated with the old input data.
 This old data will override any binding or default value.

 ### Handling translations